How to budget using the 50-30-20 rule

 The 50-30-20 rule was created by US Senator Elizabeth Warren to help families take control of their household finances.

-The rule is to take your monthly or weekly income, after tax, and use:
+1. Work out your monthly or weekly income, after tax

 50% Needs – ‘The Essentials’